 As national unemployment spikes to 15%, rivaling that of the Great Depression, families and individuals are searching for ways to expand their employment prospects in an increasingly volatile job market.
-It’s estimated that over have been submitted through Virginia since mid-march.are unemployed,
+It’s estimated that over 115,000 people in Prince George’s County are unemployed, while nearly half a million unemployment claims have been submitted through Virginia since mid-march.

 While almost all states have begun reopening to some degree, it is uncertain how quickly businesses will return to normal capacity.
 In the meantime, United Way of the National Capital Area Financial Empowerment Centers are building capacity and offering virtual workforce development trainings, workshops and consultations to help the community navigate how to move forward.